lijunwei19/summarize-document-ML/Train/Readme.md

 # Training Model Section
 Summarize_model - created by Li Junwei
 BUEC500 Final project

-This folder contain all the elements for tainning model.
-No enough computing resource and time to run training model completely(only 3% about 3-4hours).
+<strong>This folder contain all the elements for tainning model</strong>.
+<strong>No enough computing resource and time to run training model completely(only 3% about 3-4hours). </strong>

 ## Guide